-Search engine optimization can be pretty complicated – especially if you’re new to it.
-While it’s nowhere near as difficult and technical as some ‘experts’ and ‘gurus’ would have you believe, the learning curve can still be fairly steep.
-Truth be told, there’s a very good chance that – unless you’re some sort of seasoned expert yourself – you’ve made a bunch of mistakes optimizing your website.
+Search engine optimization can be quite complicated.
+This is especially true if you’re new to it.
+However, it’s not as difficult and technical as some ‘experts’ claim.
+Still, the learning curve can be fairly steep.

 To that end, here are a few of the lesser-known mistakes many webmasters tend to make when optimizing their site.